eliseekn/laravel-metrics/README.md

     ->byYear()
     ->metrics();

-// generate total count of the product for the current day of the current week LaravelMetrics::query(Product::query())
+// generate total count of the product for the current day of the current month LaravelMetrics::query(Product::query())
     ->count()
     ->byDay(1)